PokemonHacker1337/HackedFlashGames/README.md

 Get Off My Lawn:
 All enemies give lots of money (couldn't find out how to increase starting money, sorry :-(), infinite spin, health will not go under 100

+Gunner Vario:
+Start with lots of money.
+Minigun can be bought.

 Learn to Fly:
 Infinite fuel, all upgrades are free.